robkinyon/ruby-dsl-maker/README.md

 There are four pre-defined type coercions for use within `generate_dsl()`:

+  * Any - This takes whatever you give it and returns it back.
   * String - This takes whatever you give it and returns the string within it.
   * Integer - This takes whatever you give it and returns the integer within it.
   * Boolean - This takes whatever you give it and returns the truthiness of it.